wisemandenny/enigma/README.md

 ## Cracking mode
 By toggling the "Cracking mode" switch, you can attempt to crack Enigma-encrypted ciphertexts with 4 different strategies.
 These startegies differ by their fitness functions.
 I implemented [Index of Coincidence](https://en.wikipedia.org/wiki/Index_of_coincidence), [Bigram score, Trigram score, and Quadgram score](http://practicalcryptography.com/cryptanalysis/text-characterisation/monogram-bigram-and-trigram-frequency-counts/).
 Simply put your ciphertext into the input box, select a strategy, and then click crack.
 I recommend encrypting a string with the machine, and then using that ciphertext to crack, so that you can ensure that your ciphertext is valid.

+Index of coincidence mode is the most thoroughly tested, and the average crack time for a 50 character message is around 3 minutes, or faster if a decryption with high-likelihood to be plaintext was found.

 ## Future plans:
 * Deployment
 * Performance Enhancements